Youssef Guezoum: Early life

-Guezoum was born in Marrakesh, Morocco, in 1975.
-After completing high school, he moved to Canada to study sound engineering at the Vancouver Film School.
+After completing high school, Guezoum moved to Canada to study sound engineering at the Vancouver Film School.
 In 1996, he relocated to Brussels, Belgium, where he studied classical music for four years and earned a degree from the Académie de Musique in Bruxelles.
 He moved to Los Angeles in 2013 after signing with a Hollywood agent.

 Career

 Guezoum began composing for international media projects in the early 2000s.
 His credits include music for Power Rangers (produced by Saban Entertainment, with Noam Kaniel), the film Frenchy directed by Jean-Claude Van Damme, and several Middle Eastern television series.
 He has also provided music for projects at major studios including Paramount Pictures, Universal Music Group, Lionsgate Films, as well as television shows such as CSI: Miami, Secret & Lies, Hell's Kitchen, PGA Tour and Ultimate Justice.

 In 2009, he collaborated with Belgian director Noureddine Zerrad on the short film Tension.
 The following year, he composed the score for Soldiers, featuring Jean-Claude Van Damme and Claudia Bassols.

 In 2012, Guezoum co-composed music for the Arabic-language film War Game, in collaboration with Guillaume Didier.
 In 2014, he composed the score for Full Love, also directed by Van Damme.
 He later scored the action film Ultimate Justice, starring Mark Dacascos.

 Guezoum is a member of the Oticons film composers agency.